 Like the Wind Chill Temperature Index, the heat index used by the National Weather Service (NWS) in the United States is based on many assumptions such as body mass, height, clothing, individual physical activity, blood thickness, and wind speed.
-As such, depending on how significantly these assumptions vary from the reality of an individual, heat index estimates may not accurately reflect perceived temperature.
+As such, depending on how significantly these assumptions vary from the reality of an individual, heat index estimates may not accurately reflect the perceived temperature.
 The equation used by the NWS to estimate heat index was developed by George Winterling in 1978, and is meant to be valid for temperatures of 80°F or higher, and relative humidity of 40% or more.
 Below is a chart based on the NWS equation that can be used to estimate temperature and the level of danger associated with varying relative humidity percentages.

 Potential effects of heat index

 As described above, the heat index is the temperature equivalent perceived by humans as a result of air temperature, relative humidity, and wind speed.
 This temperature can have potentially severe medical effects.
 Under high air temperature and humidity (high heat index) conditions, perspiration is hindered due to reduced evaporation as a result of high humidity.
-Sweat is the human body's physiological response to high temperatures, and is an attempt to lower body temperature through evaporation of sweat.
+Sweat is the human body's physiological response to high temperatures, and is an attempt to lower body temperature through the evaporation of sweat.
 When this is hindered, overheating and dehydration can occur, with varying severity.
 Below is a table indicating possible complications at varying levels of heat index values, obtained from Wikipedia.

 Effects of the heat index